 Further reading: Grad Student Tax Lie #8: You Can Claim the Earned Income Tax Credit

-What other weird tax situations have you encountered due to your fellowship income?
+What other weird tax situations have you encountered due to your fellowship or training grant income?